Weapons locker – Modern firearms – Chapter #6 – Improvised firearms

 In DCH, a R#5 (or more) would be fitting to represent the weaker materials.
 In DCA weaker materials rupturing would be a Complication.

-A really advanced, cyberpunk 3D-printed gun might be indistinguishable from a body pistol or even a plastic gun.
+A near-future, cyberpunk 3D-printed gun might be indistinguishable from a body pistol or even a plastic gun.
 These are from the other Weapons Locker (Handguns) document.

 Here we cover two cases :